 7. Strathearn Forum

-The next Forum Meeting was to be held on 20/11/2019.
+The next Forum Meeting will now be held in Spring 2020.

 8. BGCC Accounts